YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ICUERROR, ICU returned status ssss which is either unrecognized or inconsistent with the operating context

-Run Time Error: The open-source ICU module which YottaDB/GT.M uses for some Unicode processing return an error code ssss that YottaDB/GT.M did not recognize as valid for the current context.
+Run Time Error: The open-source ICU module which YottaDB uses for some Unicode processing return an error code ssss that YottaDB did not recognize as valid for the current context.

 Action: Consult the ICU documentation and / or refresh the ICU library with a known correct version.